dmarticus/dmarticus.github.io/_posts/2020-11-09-building-a-fantasy-football-draft-assistance-algorithm-part-1.md

 from statsmodels.distributions.mixture_rvs import mixture_rvs
 ```

-Next, I compiled and merged the data using the on player names from the Yahoo! draft list as the primary index (since my goal for DAsHA is to look up information based on the player name).
+Next, I had to combine everything together into one dataframe.
+I decided to combine everything together and use the player names from the Yahoo! draft list as the primary index, since my goal for DAsHA is to look up information based on the player name.
+What this meant was that I wanted a 2-dimensional matrix where every player had a list of projected points that corresponded to the various projections that I'd collected.
+The implementation looked like this

-TODO MORE ON WHAT I MEAN BY THIS

 ```python
 # load Yahoo! draft positions